super-turbo-stack/create-super-turbo/README.md

 [See this guide.](\https://github.com/super-turbo-stack/create-super-turbo/blob/main/contributing.md)

 Contributions are welcome!
-Please open a pull request or an issue if you would like to contribute.
-There are existing feature requests labeled as `[FR]` in the issues section of this repo.
+Please open a pull request or an issue if you would like to contribute Please Star this Repo

-Star this Repo